 Exchanging goods

-Because sellers have a wide range of possible workflows to handle exchanges, SKULabs does not have a feature or process dedicated to that task.
+Because sellers have a wide range of possible workflows to handle exchanges, SKULabs does not have a specific feature or process dedicated to that task.
 The recommended flow that works for most sellers is to process any incoming/returned goods in the original order via an RMA, and create a manual order for the exchanged goods that are shipping out to the customer.
 Product values can be set to $0.00 instead of the standard retail value, either in the application interface or via a CSV order import.

 Did this answer your question?